 If the Rolf Institute cancels an entire phase of the training, all students will receive a full refund of their tuition and deposit, or can choose to apply their deposit to a future scheduled Phase.

 The nature of Rolfing SI requires a close client-practitioner relationship.
 The student's conduct while in class provides the opportunity for the instructor to observe and evaluate the student's professionalism and maturity.
-Any conduct or behavior by the student which might jeopardize The Rolf Institute of Structural Integration or the reputation of Rolfing SI will be cause for expulsion.
+Any conduct or behavior by the student which might jeopardize the Dr. Ida Rolf Institute or the reputation of Rolfing SI will be cause for expulsion.
 Disruptive behavior displayed towards faculty or classmates that does not support the learning environment will not be tolerated.
 Students displaying disruptive behavior may be suspended, due to conduct, from the class and/or expelled from the program.
 Attending classes under the influence of alcohol, marijuana or illegal drugs, or exhibiting behavior disruptive to the class is cause for conduct suspension or expulsion.
 Failure to pay tuition in a timely manner can also be cause for action.
 If a student is expelled due to conduct, the Last Date of Attendance (LDA) is the last date the student was in class.

 Violations of the Student Conduct Code could result in a variety of disciplinary actions, including suspension or permanent dismissal from the Rolf Institute.
 Concerns regarding possible violations should be directed to: